 3. Dirty Grill

 I think it’s safe to say that not a lot of people clean their grill more than twice a year.
 Don’t worry, you can clean in little bits here and there.
 Every time you use the grill, make sure you clean it before and after use.
 This is just the simple task of scraping the grids, checking the grease tray, and making sure the sear plates are clear enough to work with.
 If it is a lot worse, simply remove the grids and scrape out any excess ash or grease.
-It takes no more than 10 minutes; if you do this every time you grill, you’re sure to have a cleaner and better barbecue!
+It takes no more than 10 minutes; if you do this every time you grill, your prep for storage in the winter and the probability of flare ups is greatly reduced!
+Not to mention your food will definitely taste better.
 You only have to deep clean your grill about three times a year.
 This means cleaning the stainless steel, and making sure the whole grill is shiny and clean.
-For an article on how to clean stainless steel, click here.
+To see how to clean stainless steel, click here.

 4. Forgetting to Prep

 Before you put food on the grill, make sure you have everything you need.
 Make sure all your foods are prepared and ready to go; including vegetables and sauces.
-That’s the last thing you need is to be rushing to cut everything, while your food goes up in flames!
+The last thing you need is to be rushing to cut everything, while your food goes up in flames!
 Even if you are great at multitasking, it really is not worth the risk.
 When your grill is preheating, bring all your supplies to the grill.
-This way, you won’t have to leave your grill unattended.
+This way, you won’t have to leave your grill unattended and everything is ready at the same time.

 5. Preheating / Preparing the Grill

-Lastly, season your cooking grids; nothing is worse than losing half of your meat stuck on the grill.
+Lastly, season your cooking grids; nothing is worse than losing half of your meat because it stuck to the grill.
 You can season your grids by using any fat or oil (except olive), and coat them using a cotton cloth or paper towel.
 Quickly run this over the grids before placing your food; this will make sure nothing sticks!

 6. Smothering Sauce

-We all love a good rub here and there, heck, even slap on the sauce!
+We all love a good rub here and there, heck, even a slap of the sauce!
 But, sauce can burn and taste icky when put on too early, or in a large amount.
-In order not to overdo it, use a basting brush and only apply a dime size amount of sauce at a time.
-You’ll want to do this closer to your food being done; about 10 to 15 minutes.
+In order not to overdo it, use a basting brush and only apply a small amount of sauce at a time.
+You’ll want to do this closer to your food being done to prevent the sugars from burning.
 This will give you time to reapply a coating to the meat, and get that great texture.

 7. Rushing Food to the table